CloudCoreo/audit-aws-sns/README.md

 ## Optional variables with default

-### `AUDIT_AWS_SNS_ALERT_LIST`:
-  * description: Which alerts would you like to check for?
-Default is all SNS alerts.
-Choices are sns-subscriptions-inventory,sns-topics-inventory
-  * default: sns-subscriptions-inventory

 ### `AUDIT_AWS_SNS_OWNER_TAG`:
   * description: Enter an AWS tag whose value is an email address of the owner of the SNS object.
 (Optional)
   * default: NOT_A_TAG

 ## Optional variables with no default

+### `AUDIT_AWS_SNS_ALERT_LIST`:
+  * description: Which alerts would you like to check for?
+Default is all SNS alerts.
+Choices are sns-subscriptions-inventory,sns-topics-inventory

 ### `AUDIT_AWS_SNS_ALERT_RECIPIENT`:
   * description: Enter the email address(es) that will receive notifications.
 If more than one, separate each with a comma.